Noriller/easy-filter-parser/README.md

 ##### LIMIT

-When the `LIMIT` option is used, `EasyFilter` will return only the `LIMIT` number of results.
+When the `LIMIT` option is used, `EasyFilter-Parser` will return only the `LIMIT` number of results.
 It's Zero/FALSE by default.

 `LIMIT` needs a `number` value, when used in `OPTIONS` you need to also pass a `number` value: `option(limit:1)`.